tahiradem0/MERN-Ecommerce-site/README.md

 # 🛍️ MERN E-Commerce Platform
+⭐ If you like this project, give it a star on GitHub!

 A modern and fully functional **eCommerce website** built using the **MERN stack (MongoDB, Express, React, Node.js)**.
 Developed by **Kirubel Mesfin**, this project delivers a seamless shopping experience with authentication, product management, image uploads, and order tracking.